Tax Dodge (video game)

-Tax Dodge is a 1982 video game published by Island Graphics.
-It is the first game created by Free Fall Associates, a developer which later became best known for Archon: The Light and the Dark.
+Tax Dodge is a maze video game for Atari 8-bit computers published by Island Graphics in 1982.
+It is the first game created by Free Fall Associates, a developer best known for Archon: The Light and the Dark.

 Gameplay

-Tax Dodge is a game in which the player moves through a maze collecting the stacks of coins.
+Tax Dodge is a game in which the player navigates a maze collecting the stacks of coins.
 Having accumulated money, the player then tries to keep as much of it as possible out of the hands of four tax agents who are in constant pursuit.